flowmitry/syncai/README.md

 ---

-**SyncAI** is a lightweight utility that keeps AI-assistant guidelines, rules and ignored files in sync across multiple
+**SyncAI** is a lightweight and cross-platform utility that keeps AI-assistant guidelines, rules and ignored files in sync across multiple
 agents:

 * Cursor